 We lease laboratory space located in Bridgewater for which we exercised the renewal option to extend the lease term until December 2026.
-In October 2018, we expanded this lease to a total of 28,002 square feet.
-We also lease facilities in California totaling 40,543 square feet and a facility in New Hampshire.
+In July 2023, we expanded this lease to a total of 46,671 square feet and further extended the lease term until April 2027.
+We also lease facilities in California totaling 54,478 square feet and a facility in New Hampshire.
 In addition, we lease office space outside of the US in France, Ireland, the Netherlands, Switzerland and Japan.